Orlando Bailey

-Orlando Bailey (born 30 September 2001) is an English professional rugby union player who plays for Bath in the Gallagher Premiership.
+Orlando Bailey (born 30 September 2001) is an English professional rugby union player who plays for Leicester Tigers in the Premiership Rugby.

 Club career

 Bailey started to play rugby as a child at Dorchester RFC before joining the Bath academy at the age of fourteen.
 In September 2020 he made his club debut for Bath in a league game against Worcester Warriors.

+On 27 June 2025, Bailey would leave his hometown club Bath to join Premiership rivals Leicester Tigers from the 2025-26 season.